CorneliaKelinske/ex_robo_cop/README.md

 `not_a_robot?\1`
 checks whether the combination of the user's answer to the "Not a Robot" question and the form ID match the form ID and captcha text stored in the GenServer

+`get_answer_for_form_id/1`
+returns the captcha text for a form ID.
+This can be a useful function for LiveView tests.

 ## Example